RohitAwate/NoteHero/DESIGN.md

 - `title` (String): Applied to the `<title>` tag in the rendered HTML.
 \
-**Default behaviour is as follows:**
+**Default behaviour is as follows:** \
+**First, remove all characters except upper/lower case alphabet, numbers, underscores and spaces.**
     - **For camel-case filenames**:
     Extension is omitted.
-The individual words from are separated and then concatenated by adding single space in between.
+The individual words are separated and then concatenated by adding single space in between.
     For example, `HelloWorld.md` becomes `Hello World`.
     - **For snake-case filenames**:
     Extension is omitted.
 Individual words are separated, first letter is capitalized and then they are concatenated by adding single space in between.